Chase Sounds the Final Death Knell for Its Amazon and Marriott Cards

 Though its cash back rate is relatively modest (1%), the Home Trust Preferred comes with no annual fee, and it’s now the only card in Canada that does not charge a foreign transaction fee.
 It also grants the cardholder purchase protection, rental car insurance and roadside assistance.
 For more details you can check out our complete Home Trust Preferred Visa review here.

-Though this card does in fact charge an FX fee, it offers 4% cash back on any purchases you make in a foreign currency.
-As Rogers charges you 2.5% on foreign transactions, you’re essentially enjoying a net gain of 1.5%, which is actually better than simply not charging an FX fee at all (as with the Amazon.ca and Marriott Visas).
-You’ll also earn a generous 1.75% cash back on all your Canadian dollar purchases.
-The annual fee of $29 is waived in the first year for all cardholders and thereafter for those who set up Rogers as a pre-authorized payment on their Rogers credit card.
+Though this card does in fact charge an FX fee, it offers 3% cash back rewards on any purchases you make in a foreign currency.
+As Rogers charges you 2.5% on foreign transactions, you’re essentially enjoying a net gain of 0.5% cash back rewards, which is actually better than simply not charging an FX fee at all (as with the Amazon.ca and Marriott Visas).
+You’ll also earn 1.25% cash back rewards on all your Canadian dollar purchases.
+Plus the card comes with no annual fee.
 For more details you can check out our complete Rogers Platinum Mastercard review here.

-Like the Rogers Platinum Mastercard, the FIDO Mastercard does charge an FX fee but offers a reward rate of 4% on foreign purchases, so once again you’re ahead 1.5%.
-You also get 1.5% cash back on all other purchases and there’s no annual fee ever.
+Like the Rogers Platinum Mastercard, the FIDO Mastercard does charge an FX fee but offers a cashback reward rate of 3% on foreign purchases, so once again you’re ahead 0.5%.
+You also get 1.25% cash back on all other purchases and there’s no annual fee ever.
 For more details you can check out our complete FIDO Mastercard review here.

 If you’re looking for flexible rewards cards: